samuelorji/Terminator/README.md

 # Terminator

-This project is hugely based off the awesome Alvin Alexander's project [AkkazonEkko](https://github.com/alvinj/AkkazonEkko), but this project was built using [Akka-Typed](https://doc.akka.io/docs/akka/current/typed/index.html) and I took some of his suggestions by avoiding using Future.Await
+This project is hugely based off the awesome Alvin Alexander's project [AkkazonEkko](https://github.com/alvinj/AkkazonEkko), but this project was built using [Akka-Typed](https://doc.akka.io/docs/akka/current/typed/index.html) and I took some of his suggestions by avoiding using Future.Await amongst others :)

 It's a CLI app that can respond to the some commands and perform some operations using Typed Actors